 Under-cabinet lighting isn’t just a practical feature to illuminate worktops.
 Position it at plinth level and it will sweep light on to the floor, plus create an attractive punctuation point between solid surfaces.

-7. Delineate the kitchen dining table
+7. Delineate the kitchen dining table with lighting ideas

-Plan in lighting that works on a separate circuit over a dining table, so you can move attention to the meal you’ve created, and dim preparation area lights so pots and pans aren’t a distraction.
+We'd recommend planning lighting that works on a separate circuit over a dining table, so you can move attention to the meal you’ve created, and dim preparation area lights so pots and pans aren’t a distraction.

 We love the mismatched look of these geometric pendant lights from Pooky.